PawelPopkiewicz/CS3305-2025-Team-10/project_report.md

 We ensured the first-time user can get to the key info they want within 2 clicks, to make the app accessible and avoid any potential confusion.

+Typical flow: start on the empty home page -> navigate to the map (see the locations of buses and stops) -> click a bus/stop (see the selected schedule)

 Additionally, to lower mobile data usage, we optimized the API usage to only need 3 calls for setup and as low as 1 per minute when keeping the app open, while still showing accurate data.
+When dealing with the schedule data, we only use calls for the strictly necessary information, saving resources and making the app more responsive.
+We also utilized useFocusEffect to deal with the schedule screens calling APIs when off-screen.

 Despite initial ideas of adding an account based system, we decided against it, as we weighted the user benefit of being able to share their data between their devices against the risk of frustrating the first-time user that just wants to check the timetable.